 Here are some of the highlights from MEC stores across the country:

-- Rainwater collected from the roof and stored in an underground cistern that provides water for all non-potable uses.
+- Rainwater collected from the roof and stored in an underground cistern that provides water for non-potable uses.

 - Composting toilets that reduce wastewater and provide fertilizer for our rooftop garden.